IDS6916/project_template/README.md

 ### 7.1 Compare to other studies results

+[JRR & AN: fill out section, include images, benefits of using this method v. medel method]

 ## 8. Future Work

+[JRR & AN: fill out section]

 ### 8.1 Expand this to use more turn-by-turn simulation

 ### 8.2 Apply to MENA

+[Insert regional influence survey here]

 ## References